Time Management Tips for Paraeducators

 - Inspirations and ideas to help our students comes from whatever and whenever.
 So, keeping an ongoing list will help you keep those great ideas in one place.

 - Bonus: when the team meets to brainstorm you can pull out your list and share your ideas and inspiration.

-- Set a timer for your 15 minute when you go on break, and focus on just that.
+- Set a timer for your 15 minutes when you go on break and focus on just that.
 BREAK.
 A lot of paraeducators get caught up in everything that has to be done before sending the kids home and use their break time to catch up.
 Don’t fall for this mistake.
 Your break time is just for that.
-So enjoy your break.
+So, enjoy your break.

 - Read a book.